Ringworld: Plot summary

-Teela reaches the police station, accompanied by her new lover, a native "hero" called Seeker who helped her survive.
-Based on an insight gained from studying an ancient Ringworld map, Louis comes up with a plan to get home.
+Teela rejoins them, accompanied by her new lover, a traveling warrior named Seeker who protected her.
+Based on an insight gained from studying a Ringworld map, Louis comes up with a plan to get home.
 Teela chooses to remain on the Ringworld with Seeker.
 Louis, formerly skeptical about breeding for luck, now wonders if the entire mission was caused by Teela's luck, to unite her with her true love and help her mature.